An Empirical Study of Realized GNN Expressiveness: RPC: A New Evaluation Diagram

-We further propose \textbf{R}eliable \textbf{A}daptive \textbf{P}airwise \textbf{C}omparison (RAPC), aiming to adaptively adjusting the threshold and providing bound of false positive rate.
-In practice, we use \textbf{RPC} due to the less time consumption and good performance.
-More details about RAPC can be found in Appendix~\ref{app:rapc}.
+We further propose \textbf{R}eliable \textbf{A}daptive \textbf{P}aired \textbf{C}omparisons (RAPC), aiming to adaptively adjust the threshold and provide an upper bound for false positive rates.
+In practice, we use \textbf{RPC} due to its less computational time and satisfactory performance.
+For more details, please refer to Appendix~\ref{app:rapc}.